NaveedHossain2026/rideau-canal-monitoring/README.md

 __Stream Analytics job__

  Azure Stream Analytics is the brain of the system, which processes the data in real time.
-It groups incoming sensor data into a Tumbling Window(5 minutes) and calculates averages.
+It groups incoming sensor data into a Tumbling Window (5 minutes) and calculates averages.
 Using a simple SQL query, it also determines a safety status: if the ice is thick enough (30 cm or more) and the temperature is cold enough (−2°C or lower), it’s marked “Safe”; otherwise, it is labeled “Caution” or “Unsafe” based on the conditions.

  ![image alt](https://github.com/NaveedHossain2026/rideau-canal-monitoring/blob/4388305e9be3293e97918217c9c44ba5cce8cceb/screenshots/03-stream-analytics-query.png)

 __Cosmos DB setup and Blob Storage configuration__

 The system uses two types of storage for different needs.
-Azure Cosmos DB stores the latest processed data so the dashboard can load quickly and show real-time updates.
+Azure Cosmos DB stores the latest processed data, so the dashboard can load quickly and show real-time updates.
 At the same time, Azure Blob Storage saves all the raw sensor data for long-term storage.
 This way, the app stays fast while still keeping a full history for future analysis.

 __Web Dashboard and Azure App Service deployment__